Fun Travels Across the United States

 FAYETTEVILLE

-Fayetteville"s New Site Offers Self-Driving Trails
+Fayetteville"s Self-Driving Trails

 Fayetteville’s Convention and Visitors Bureau has created 10 packaged self-driving trails.
 The trails explore 10 themes including the Civil War, African-American Heritage, American Independence and Religious Freedom.
 Maps with detailed history, site descriptions and detailed site-to-site driving directions are available on the Cultural Heritage Trails section on the website.
 Visitors are also able to design custom trails including downloadable audio files.
 800-255-8217; www.visitfayettevillenc.com